SiaFoundation/siad/cmd/siac/README.md

 * `siac skykey ls` will list all skykeys.
 Use with --show-priv-keys to show full encoding with private key also.

-### Skynet tasks

-* `siac skynet backup` back up a skyfile.

-* `siac skynet blocklist` lists the merkleroots of all blocked skylinks.

-* `siac skynet blocklist add [skylink]` will add any skylinks separated by spaces to the blocklist.

-* `siac skynet blocklist remove [skylinks]` will remove any skylinks separated by spaces from the blocklist.

-* `siac skynet convert [source siaPath] [destination siaPath]` converts a siafile to a skyfile and then generates its skylink.
-A new skylink will be created in the user's skyfile directory.
-The skyfile and the original siafile are both necessary to pin the file and keep the skylink active.
-The skyfile will consume an additional 40 MiB of storage.

-* `siac skynet download [skylink] [destination]` downloads a file from Skynet using a skylink.

-* `siac skynet isblocked` will check if a skylink(s) is on the blocklist.

-* `siac skynet ls` lists all skyfiles and subdirectories that the user has pinned along with the corresponding skylinks.
-By default, only files in var/skynet/ will be displayed.
-Files that are not tracking skylinks are not counted.

-* `siac skynet pin [skylink] [destination siapath]` pins the file associated with this skylink by re-uploading an exact copy.
-This ensures that the file will still be available on skynet as long as you continue maintaining the file in your renter.

-* `siac skynet portals` list the persisted Skynet portals.

-* `siac skynet portals add [url]` adds a Skynet portals which is either public or private to the list of persisted Skynet portals.
-The Skynet portal URL is of the form `url:port`.
-Add the `--public` if you want it to be public.
-It defaults to private.

-* `siac skynet portals remove [url]` removes the Skynet portal from the persisted list.
-The Skynet portal URL is of the form `url:port`.

-* `siac skynet restore` restore a skyfile.

-* `siac skynet unpin [siapath]` unpins one or more skyfiles or directories, deleting them from your list of stored files or directories.

-* `siac skynet upload [source filepath] [destination siapath]` uploads a file or directory to Skynet.
-A skylink will be produced for each file.
-The link can be shared and used to retrieve the file.
-The file(s) that get uploaded will be pinned to this Sia node, meaning that this node will pay for storage and repairs until the file(s) are manually deleted.
-If the `silent` flag is provided, `siac` will not output progress bars during upload.

 ### Utils tasks
 TODO - Fill in